Publishing to the App Store

 - Xcode will inform you when it is finished uploading the file to iTunes Connect.

 Submitting your application to Apple for review is done by using the Application Loader app.
 These steps must be done on the Mac build host.
 You can download a copy of the Application Loader from here.

-The archive workflow in Xamarin Studio will open Application Loader automatically, once you have saved the .ipa:
+The archive workflow in Visual Studio for Mac will open Application Loader automatically, once you have saved the .ipa:

 Select Deliver Your App and click the Choose button:

 Select the zip or IPA file you created above and click the OK button.

 Click the Next button and the application will be validated against the App Store:

 - Click the Send button to send the application to Apple for review.

 - The Application Loader will inform you when the file has been successfully uploaded.